How to use the Pulsefire Dart for FPS and Battle Royale games

 The HyperX Ngenuity Software.

-Consistency Calibration
+Consistency calibration

-Outside the Aim
+Outside the aim

 There are plenty more reasons a wireless Pulsefire Dart will be a solid addition to your gaming arsenal.
 Getting your gaming mouse for FPS performance is just the first step to making a serious run at the battle royale throne.
+Aiming to hit some highlights in Modern Warfare III or Warzone?
+Check out more official Call of Duty gaming gear from HyperX here.

 Nicole is a fan of gaming, music, and movies.
 Feel free to reach her at nicole.castillo@allgamers.com for questions, concerns, or just good music and movie recommendations!